zalando/spilo/docs/admin-guide/deploy_spilo.md

 The configuration for Spilo has a lot of items.
 To help you build a template for your needs, the `senza` application has a postgresapp template which will guide you through most of these items.

-For more details, check the configuration: [User Guide: Configuration](/user-guide/configuration/)
+For more details, check the configuration: [Configuration](/configuration/)

 ```bash
 senza init spilo-tutorial.yaml